She may be seen as a pop singer, but the musician Dana Berger was strongly influenced by the rock of the 80s and is a rocker at heart!!

 = In 1987 she founded the band "O Ban".
 A Jerusalem punk rock band that vented its anger on everything possible, against the government, against the police, against environmental pollution, and even against plutonium!!
 No kidding, they had a song called "Radioactive Plutonium".

 = One day the band receives an invitation to perform at the legendary "Metro" club in Tel Aviv.
-Dana goes on stage with a short black mini skirt up to her chest and black gloves to the shoulders and roars her soul in front of the entire Israeli musical brass which included: Dan Toren, Yermi Kaplan, Korin Elal, and more.
+Dana goes on stage with a short black mini skirt up to her chest and black gloves to the shoulders and roars her soul in front of the entire Israeli musical brass which includes: Dan Toren, Yermi Kaplan, Korin Elal, and more.

-= She enlists in the army and to her surprise, she was accepted into the Nahal band, thanks in large part to Tzedi Tsarfati.
+= She enlists in the army and to her surprise, she is accepted into the Nahal band, thanks in large part to Tzedi Tsarfati.
 During the army, she moves to the big city of Tel Aviv in order to fulfill her musical dream.
 Her mother, who is concerned with her daughter's move, takes a sabbatical and moves with her to live in Tel Aviv.

 = In 1990, nearing the end of her military service, one day she receives a call from Dan Toren who offers her to join his and Yuval Messner's new band.
 Dana doesn't think twice and a week after she is released from the army she holds the first concert of the band "Balagan" at the legendary "Roxanne" club.